-In partnership with The LAB Gallery and Fire Station Artists’ StudiosSculpture Dublin is delighted to announce the Experiment!
+In partnership with The LAB Gallery and Fire Station Artists’ StudiosAlongside its suite of commissions, Sculpture Dublin has been delighted to offer the Experiment!
 Sculpture Award, a developmental award open to artists resident in Ireland who use sculpture as a primary medium.
-The Award will provide a range of practical supports to an artist seeking to take creative risks within their practice, allowing them to further develop and refine their own sculptural language while pursuing new lines of enquiry.
+The Award provided a range of practical supports to an artist seeking to take creative risks within their practice, allowing them to further develop and refine their own sculptural language while pursuing new lines of enquiry.

 - €12,000 for fees and materials for the production of new work

-- A two week residency at Fire Station Artists’ Studios workshop facility*
+- A two-week residency at Fire Station Artists’ Studios workshop facility

-- A spotlight exhibition in the Cube at the LAB Gallery in late 2021*
+- A spotlight exhibition The LAB Gallery

 - A commissioned written response to the work